 An introduction to coal mining, railway development and industrial history in North East England from early times to the nineteenth century and a little beyond.

 The collieries that once dominated many parts of North East England have now gone and the pit heaps have been reclaimed and naturalised into the landscape but there is no doubting the important influence that coal mining has had upon shaping the modern character of North East England (see also North East geology).

 There were other ports in the region, away from the Tyne, notably at Hartlepool and Stockton, but they lay outside the coalfield.
-The one main exception was Sunderland, but its coal lay deep underground.
+The one main exception was Sunderland, but the neighbouring coal seams lay very deep underground.

 Coal is mentioned in the records of County Durham as early as the twelfth century when the Boldon Book (1183) mentions a coal miner at Escomb.
 It states that the coal miner provided coal for the iron-work of the ploughs at nearby Coundon.
 The book also records that the smiths of Sedgefield and Bishopwearmouth were making use of local coal.